Azure/azure-monitor-baseline-alerts/docs/content/patterns/alz/Known-Issues.md

 #### Workaround

-Proceed with manual tagging for the following resources by adding the tag with name *_deployed_by_amba* with value of *True*
+Proceed with manual tagging for the following resources by adding the tag with name *_deployed_by_amba* with value of *True*:

+-

-## Failed to deploy because of roleassignemnt issue
+## Failed to deploy because of role assignemnt issue

 Deployment of AMBA fails when there are orphaned role assignements.

 #### Error includes

+*"error": { </br>
+&emsp;"code": "RoleAssignmentUpdateNotPermitted", </br>
+&emsp;"message": "Tenant ID, application ID, principal ID, and scope are not allowed to be updated." </br>
+&emsp;}*

 #### Cause